Oil vs. Oil-Free Air Compressors

 - Can’t handle heavy-duty applications as well as oil-injected compressors

-While both oil and oil-free air compressors have pros and cons, in the end, your application will most likely be the determining factor of which one is better suited for you.
+While both oil-flooded and oil-free air compressors have pros and cons, in the end, your application will most likely determine which one is better suited for you.
+If oil contamination could put your business at risk, then an oil-free compressor is the way to go.
+If you need an air compressor for a heavy-duty, industrial application, an oiled air compressor is the one for you.